 Controllers can be largely single board without interface to a PC, single board with interface to PC (the UI runs on the PC), or based entirely on a PC with potential accessory boards for motion control.
 There will also be a DC power supply to run the motors, drivers for the motors, and various other electronics for things like Limit Switches or spindle control.

 Ready to Learn More About CNC Routers?

 You need our CNC Router Buyer's Guide.
 It is your complete guide to all the best CNC Routers on the market.

-The basic software suite for CNC Router users generally consists of the following:
+The basic software suite for wood CNC machine users generally consists of the following:

 - CAD Software: Use it to design the parts you want to make with your router.

 - CAM Software: Feed it the CAD model of the part and CAM software will produce a g-code program your CNC Router can run to make the part.

 - Feeds and Speeds Software: Every cutting tool, material, and situation demands a different recipe for feeds (how fast the cutter is fed into the material) and speeds (what rpm the spindle is running).
 Make sure your Feeds & Speeds software is setup for CNC Routers.
 You can’t use just any old Feeds and Speeds program because routers have different needs.

 You will want to cover all three bases.